Interpreting KPI Results

 How not to measure KPIs

-Before the advent of digital KPI tracking software such as Quickscore, organisations were often obliged to assign copious skilled resources to the production, analysis and communication of KPIs.
+Before the advent of digital KPI tracking software such as Spider Impact, organisations were often obliged to assign copious skilled resources to the production, analysis and communication of KPIs.
 Reports were time-consuming to produce and would frequently contain errors, requiring onerous re-work.
 Being paper-based, there was no immediate way to provide additional real-time data for further questioning.
-For those organisations who are not yet using a performance management software tool, this situation may still be a reality!
+For those organisations that are not yet using a performance management software tool, this situation may still be a reality!

 KPI measurement best practices

 So what does good measurement practice look like for KPIs?
 Regardless of organisation type or industry, these requirements will always apply:

 Commit to a regular schedule of KPI report production and communication.
 Use a business performance software reporting tool such as Spider Impact to support your Balanced Scorecard framework and to easily produce rich and customisable dashboards with real-time data that users can interrogate and view in a way that best matches their visual and learning style.
 Clarify the process for discussion of KPIs and the action of any remedial steps.

 Always look at historical data and analyse it within your broader organisational context, pulling in knowledge and experience from your business leaders who can provide insight and valuable interpretation to round out objective figures.